Which profession or industry do you think has the biggest money blocks?

 If you’re a finance professional who feels ashamed because your books aren’t in the sort of order you keep your clients’ books, or because you don’t always follow your own advice perfectly, then you’ve got blocks that are keeping you from helping more people.

-Working on your own money mindset and clearing the perfectionism will also help you have more compassion for clients who get blocked around working with you in the first place.
+Clearing the perfectionism in yourself will also help you have more compassion for clients who get blocked around working with you in the first place.

-I know so many gifted spiritual entrepreneurs who are really blocked about charging for their work.
+I know so many gifted spiritual entrepreneurs in the Reiki, tarot, feng shui, and other healing worlds who are really blocked about charging for their work.

 - It’s really common to hear, “I can’t charge for my gift!”